jenna-tb-ekwealor/meep_lab/content/post/2026-03-12_HotDeserts/index.md

 date: 2026-03-13T18:15:21-07:00
 ---
 Five members of the MEEP lab took a trip to the Mojave and Colorado (Sonoran) Deserts to collect moss samples for the deserts project.
 This project spans field sites across the Great Basin, Mojave and Sonoran Deserts; stay tuned for updates on the research!

+**See the bottom of this post for our iNaturalist project; help us out with identifying!**

 This fieldwork supports the masters theses of Paris Hendershot and Kanika Kolpe, and the final project of post-bacc reseracher Abbey Schedler.
 Paris and Kanika are investigating physiological responses of *Syntrichia* mosses in extreme environments, read more about their projects [**here!**](https://meep-lab.com/project/physio/) Abbey is researching the microbiome of desert biocrusts, learn more [**here!**](https://meep-lab.com/project/microbio/)